Emerick94/cash_machine/README.md

 Entregar 5 notas de R$ 100,00 1 nota de R$ 20,00 e 1 nota de R$ 10,00.
 ```

-You can also just run the script without the argument, and then put the required money
+You can also just run the script without the argument, and then put the required money after being required to:

 ```shell
 $ ruby cash_machine.rb